-- Students will be provided an adequate amount of time to consume their meal with a minimum of 20 minutes after receiving their food from the line. - Convenient access to facilities for hand washing and oral hygiene will be available during meal periods.
+- Students will be provided an adequate amount of time to consume their meal with a minimum of 20 minutes after receiving their food from the line. - ➤ Each school will provide nutritious, fresh, locally grown food that reflects Florida's bountiful harvest. - Convenient access to facilities for hand washing and oral hygiene will be available during meal periods.